Jbleezy/BO2-Reimagined/README.md

 * Players retain perks

 ### Encounter Pro
-* Removed unlimited sprint
+* No Mystery Box
-* Removed Mystery Box
+* No Pack-a-Punch
-* Removed Pack-a-Punch
+* Limited sprint

 ## Launching New Maps